Our Unique Opportunity

 We seek outstanding candidates with health professional doctorate degrees (MD, DO, PharmD, Nursing PhD) and/or research doctorate degrees (PhD, ScD, DrPH) in related fields.
 Applicants must be eligible for U.S. employment.
 Women and minority candidates are encouraged to apply.

-The fellowship stipend is paid through the T32 grant (T32DK11668401) and conducted under an employment contract with The Permanente Medical Group; compensation includes salary, benefits, and tuition reimbursement.
+The fellowship is paid by an employment contract with The Permanente Medical Group; The program follows the KPNC graduate medical education compensation which includes salary, benefits, and tuition reimbursement. salary and benefits scale.